Historical Context of Crusader Castle Construction

 Strategic Placement of Castles

 Location was everything.
 Crusader castles were almost always built on elevated terrain—hills, ridges, or rocky outcrops—that commanded sweeping views of the surrounding landscape.
 This allowed sentinels to spot approaching armies from miles away and gave archers a height advantage.
 Castles controlled key crossroads, passes, and river crossings, enabling the Crusaders to tax trade, restrict enemy movement, and secure supply lines.
 For example, the castle at Chastel Blanc (Safita) guarded the route from Homs to the coast.
-The Hospitaller fortress at Margat (now in Syria) dominated a key pass and could signal to other castles using fire beacons.
+The Hospitaller fortress at Margat dominated a key pass and could signal to other castles using fire beacons.
 Coastal castles like Acre and Jaffa provided secure harbors where reinforcements and supplies from Europe could land safely.
+The strategic value of each castle was often judged by its ability to project power over a radius of several kilometers—archers on the towers could reach any approach, and the sight of a stronghold discouraged local uprisings.

 Terrain and Natural Defenses